 Anatomical difference: A periodontal ligament acts as a suspension system, transferring occlusal loads to the surrounding bone and allowing micromovement to dissipate limited overloads.
 Implants do not have periodontal ligaments; therefore, occlusal loads are directly transferred to the bone.
 Bone loss may result when overload presents over time, especially in off-axis directions.
 The periodontal ligament enables the tooth to manage these off-axis loads.
 Low continuous loads may cause orthodontic drifting of the tooth, which eliminates off-axis load.
 Implants, lacking a periodontal ligament, cannot orthodontically move to dissipate loads under normal circumstances.
 Consequently, stresses are concentrated in the bone, resulting in bone loss.

-Clinical implication: Without a functional periodontal ligament, implants do not deal with off-axis loading as well as teeth.
-(4) Implants, therefore, are more likely to have mechanical complications (5)—such as screw loosening, fracture, and bone necrosis—when excessive parafunctional loads are applied.
-In addition, because of the porous, rough surface of most implants, bacterial contamination of the implant body versus the root surface is higher.
-(6) Detoxification of the implant body prior to tissue regeneration around diseased implants is extremely important when resolving infections around dental implants.
+Clinical implication: Without a functional periodontal ligament, implants do not deal with off-axis loading as well as teeth do.4 Implants, therefore, are more likely to have mechanical complications5—such as screw loosening, fracture, and bone necrosis—when excessive parafunctional loads are applied.
+In addition, because of the porous, rough surface of most implants, bacterial contamination of the implant body versus the root surface is higher.6 Detoxification of the implant body prior to tissue regeneration around diseased implants is extremely important when resolving infections around dental implants.
 The level of detoxification of the natural root surface needed prior to guided tissue regeneration is still controversial in the literature.
+Finally, because the implant body is made of titanium or titanium alloy, a recently described process of tribocorrosion has been discussed in the literature.
+Tribocorrosion is the process of corrosion and breakdown of the dental implant body due to stresses from the oral environment.
+These particles embed themselves in the surrounding tissue and can elicit an inflammatory reaction causing tissue loss around the dental implant.
+A natural tooth root is not susceptible to tribocorrosion.7